 Grilled Octopus with Potatoes

-Grilled Octopus with Potatoes, Onions, and Pancetta is tender, slightly charred, and delicious tasting!
+Grilled Octopus with Potatoes, Onions, and Pancetta is a delicious seafood appetizer.
+Grilled octopus turns out tender, slightly charred, and delicious tasting!
 There are two methods when making grilled octopus, and we have decided to use the simple method.
-This seafood appetizer will make an elegant presentation.
+Serve it as a seafood appetizer, or as a side, it will make an elegant presentation.

 Spring and summertime are the seasons to enjoy some grilled octopus.

-This one is served elegantly with sliced potatoes, caramelized onions, and crispy pancetta.
-Topped with a splash of capers, lemon juice, and olive oil.
+This one is served elegantly with sliced potatoes, caramelized onions, and crispy pancetta.ย Topped with a splash of capers, lemon juice, olive oil and sea salt, making this a delicious appetizer, seafood salad, or main course to enjoy!ย

 I found out that octopus is relatively easy to prep before grilling.
 There’s really nothing to it.

-Just boil it in water until the octopus is tender.
+Just boil the octopus in water until the octopus is tender.ย

 You may be surprised to know that octopus is relatively inexpensive too.
 It’s about $8.99 per pound at Whole Foods, and one pound is enough to serve 2 to 4 people.